slightlyoff/suchi.js/README.md

 # What Users Will Be Prompted By Default?

-As of Spring 2013, users of the following desktop browsers are considered "left behind" and dangerous enough (in terms of market share) to warrant a gentle nudge in the right direction:
+As of Spring 2013, users of the following desktop browsers are considered "left behind" and dangerous enough (in terms of [market reach](http://goo.gl/nO6mG)) to warrant a gentle nudge in the right direction:

   * IE 6-9
-  * Firefox 3.6
+  * Firefox 3.6, 9-16
-  * Safari for Windows (all versions)
+  * Safari for Windows (all versions, and 5.1 in particular)
-  * Chrome 23
+  * Chrome 16-23

 Mobile browsers that need the nudge are:

-  * iOS Safari 5.1
+  * iOS Safari 5.0-5.1
   * Android Browser (all versions)

-# Why are IE9, Firefox 3.6, and Safari/Win On That List?
+# Why are IE8, IE9, Firefox 3.6, and Safari 5.1 On That List?

 Aren't they sort of modern?
+Or at least the most modern you can get on some versions of the OSes they run on?

-Perhaps in terms of absolute vintage, yes, but the biggest determinant of how much of a pollutant a popular browser will become is how long it lives on after its replacement is released.
+Perhaps in terms of absolute vintage, yes they're "modern", but the biggest determinant of how much of a pollutant a popular browser will become is how long it lives on after its replacement is released.

 Said another way, when Browser X Version 18 is released, how long, on average, do we all have to wait until all the users of Version 17 are either upgraded or